 The Fairbanks Concert Association… Who are?
 What do we do?

-We bring the best, most diverse professional performing artists to Interior Alaska from all over the world and connect them with you.
+We bring the best, most diverse professional performing artists to Interior Alaska from all over the world and connect them with Interior Alaskans.
 We create opportunities for everyone to participate.
-We’re part of your community.
-We enhance it, we make it fun, and we bring you together in a joyous shared adventure.
+We’re part of the community.
+We enhance it, we make it fun, and we bring people together in a joyous shared adventure.
 We do this through public performances and an ever-increasing number of outreach opportunities.
 We do this with your help, your input and your participation.

 What goes into planning a season?

 This year, the FCA artist selection committee developed criteria based on experience and the vision in our plan:

 - Offer a broad range of performing arts projects

 - Seek projects which lend themselves to community engagement.
 Engagement includes added value, participation, out of the box promotions